What is it Like to Travel New Zealand in May?

 Typical Prices in May

 May is a fantastic time to travel New Zealand if you are on a budget.
 May is during New Zealand’s shoulder season, meaning there are fewer tourists and cheaper deals to be found.
 Find out why the shoulder season is so awesome in the 11 Reasons to Travel in the Shoulder and Off-Season in New Zealand.
-For a general idea of costs in New Zealand, take a look at this cost guide X1464.
+For a general idea of costs in New Zealand, take a look at this New Zealand cost guide.